Program overview

 The Human Service Practitioner program offers several unique experiences that enhance the learning journey:

-• Field placements that provide hands-on experience in human service agencies.
+• Field placements in human service agencies, providing hands-on experience

-• Opportunities for crisis intervention training and trauma-informed care.
+• Opportunities for crisis intervention and trauma-informed care training

 Career Options

-Graduates of the Human Service Practitioner program can pursue a variety of rewarding career paths in Canada.
-Some potential job opportunities include:
+Graduates of the Human Service Practitioner program have a wide range of career opportunities available to them in Canada.
+Some potential job roles include:

 • Social Service Worker: Assist individuals and families in accessing community resources and support services.

-• Mental Health Support Worker: Provide support to individuals experiencing mental health challenges, helping them navigate their recovery journey.
+• Mental Health Support Worker: Provide support to individuals experiencing mental health challenges, helping them navigate their recovery.

-• Community Outreach Coordinator: Develop and implement programs that engage and support community members in need.
+• Community Outreach Coordinator: Develop and implement programs that connect community members with essential services and resources.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.